ITC-CRIB/fairly/README.md

 Currently, the package only supports the [Zenodo](https://zenodo.org/) and [4TU.ResearchDAata](https://data.4tu.nl/) repositories.
 For more details and examples, consult the [package documentation](https://jupyterfair.readthedocs.io/en/latest/package/installation.html).

+## Testing

+Unit tests can be run by using `pytest` command in the root directory.

 ## Contributions

 Read the [guidelines](CONTRIBUTING.md) to know how you can be part of this open source project.